tigrisdata/tigris-os-docs/docs/buckets/object-notifications.md

 Object notifications are delivered via a webhook, and obey the following rules:

-- Tigris will make an HTTP POST post request to the webhook URL with the event payload.
+- Tigris will make an HTTP POST request to the webhook URL with the event payload.
 - A `200` status code acknowledges the request was successful.
 - If a `200` status is not received, Tigris will retry for a maximum of 3 times